-By John DeVoe and Tommy Hough
+By John DeVoe with Tommy Hough

 From flowering cherry blossoms to happy daffodils — to the explosions of pollen clouding car windows from Astoria to Klamath Falls — there’s no doubt spring has arrived in Oregon.
 And if the longer days and recent blast of warm weather hasn’t already sent you into the garage looking for your hiking gear, perhaps these river hikes and cycling options will prompt you to hit the trail and get some springtime mud on your shoes.